buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This scheduler uses a tree-stable-timer like the default one, but uses a separate timer for each branch.

+If ``treeStableTimer`` is not set, then this scheduler is indistinguishable from bb:sched:``SingleBranchScheduler``.
+If ``treeStableTimer`` is set, then a build is triggered for each set of Changes which arrive within the configured time, and match the filters.

 The arguments to this scheduler are: